({{search.Data.length}} results)

 The Amundstorp burial field comprises a well-preserved stone ship, stone circles and various other stone constructs.
 Thegraves are probably from the migration period in the older Iron Age (400-500 AD).
 It is a lovely natural site with a view of the lake from the western slope of the Billingen plateau.

-The Västergötland Museum in Skara is home to a host of interesting historical objects.
-One of them is the Skara Missal, probably the country's oldest book.
-It consists of texts and melodies describing the Catholic church service written between 1100 and 1150 by the Skara monks.
-There are 44 hand-written vellum sheets preserved.
+At the Västergötland Museum in Skara, visitors can admire a multitude of interesting historical objects.
+One of them is the Skara Missal, probably Sweden's oldest book.
+It consists of texts and melodies describing the Catholic Church's liturgy and was written between 1100 and 1150 by the monks of Skara.
+Today, the book is divided into two parts, and one can be seen in the exhibition about the Skara Missal in the Old Library in Skara.
+There are 44 handwritten parchment sheets preserved.

 The magnificent Cathedral